 Curated by Joyce Robinson, Assistant Director of the Palmer Museum, in collaboration with guest curators poet Julia Spicher Kasdorf, Professor of English, and Christopher Reed, Distinguished Professor of English and Visual Culture, the exhibition is accompanied by a multi-author illustrated catalogue available now through Penn State Press.

-Funding for the exhibition was provided through Penn State's Office of the Executive Vice President and Provost as part of the University's Strategic Arts and Humanities Initiative with additional support provided by the Art Bridges Initiative.
+Funding for the exhibition was provided through Penn State's Office of the Executive Vice President and Provost as part of the University's Strategic Arts and Humanities Initiative.